The trauma of taking away kids’ “magic phones” at camp

 I know that’s a little dramatic, but that’s how it feels watching kids hand their cell phones over to their parents when they are dropped off at camp.
 I think I got that “magic phone” term from the comedian Norm McDonald, (one of my favorites).

 I was talking last week with the Director of another summer camp for teenagers.
 They allow cell phones at camp and they advertise it.
 The Director was very honest in telling me that allowing phones makes it easier to get teens to come to camp.

 They have restrictions around usage, and he doesn’t feel that having cell phones hurts their campers’ experience.
 He knows his camp and campers well and for his camp he is probably right.

-A therapist who specializes in social anxiety and teens recently told me that attending a sleepaway camp for a teen with social anxiety can feel like trying to climb a ladder that’s missing the bottom rungs.
+A therapist who specializes in working with teens recently told me that attending a sleepaway camp for a shy teen can feel like trying to climb a ladder that’s missing the bottom rungs.
 He said it may be too difficult for some.

-While I’m sure he’s right, I also know that plenty of teens have come to camp with social anxiety and in a short time were able to relax, find their tribe and have a lot of fun.
+While I’m sure he’s right, I also know that plenty of shy teens who have come to camp and in a short time were able to relax, find their tribe, and have a lot of fun.